Real Madrid goalkeeper Courtois signs new five-year contract at Santiago Bernabeu

 The Belgian goalkeeper's move to Madrid was long expected before he finally made the switch on the Premier League's summer transfer deadline day in 2018, and was not without controversy as he had previously won the Liga title with Atletico, whose fans were especially unhappy at the deal.

-However, following that acrimony and a shaky start, Courtois has gone on to establish himself as clear No 1 for Los Blancos, making 130 appearances in all competitions and keeping 52 clean sheets.
+However, following that acrimony and a shaky start, Courtois has gone on to establish himself as clear number one for Los Blancos, making 130 appearances in all competitions and keeping 52 clean sheets.

 As well as the 2019-20 Liga title - which Madrid subsequently lost to Atletico last season - Courtois also helped his team to the 2020 FIFA Club World Cup, while also making 89 appearances so far for the senior Belgium national side, including all five games at Euro 2020.